khoa288/ecommerce-web-api/README.md

 ### Backend

-1. Make sure you are in the root folder of the project
+1. Make sure you are in the root folder of the project:

 ```
 cd ..
 ```

-2. Run the backend on port 3000
+2. Run the backend on port 3000:

 ```
 dotnet run